Why Ohio Drivers Should Have Uninsured/Underinsured Motorist insurance

 - Talk to an Ohio car accident lawyer – To ensure you know your rights and legal options, we always recommend speaking to an attorney immediately.
 They can explain the claims process and develop a course of action that will protect your rights and give you the best chances of securing full and fair compensation.

 Contact Our Team of Top personal injury Lawyers in Ohio

 With over 100 years of collective experience, we know how quickly your expenses can add up after a serious car accident.
 Mounting medical bills and the high costs of repairing or replacing your vehicle can cause an extreme financial burden.
 If another party caused your accident but was either uninsured or underinsured, contact the car accident attorneys at Slater & Zurz, Ohio’s leading personal injury law firm.

 During your free no-obligation consultation, we will review your case’s details and determine what options are available to you to help you recover compensation for your losses.

 Call (888) 534-4850 to get started.
-We are available to take your call 24 hours a day, 7 days a week, and have offices across Ohio, including in Akron, Canton, Cincinnati, Cleveland, Columbus, and Toledo, to assist you.
+We are available to take your call 24 hours a day, 7 days a week, and have offices across Ohio, including in Akron, Canton, Cincinnati, Cleveland, Dayton, Columbus, and Toledo, to assist you.